kahawai-sre/msdndevtest/README.md

 2. Ensure you have at least version 3.2.2.x or above
 3. When installing, make sure you select __"Install required Windows components for WSL 2"__ ... do _NOT_ select the Hyper-V option
 4. After installation, start Docker Desktop (if not already started)
-5. Open a Windows powershell or command prompt, and run the following command which shows that Docker Desktop is running as a WSL 2 distro, not a VM: ```wsl --list -v```:
+5. Open a Windows powershell or command prompt, and run the following command which shows that Docker Desktop is running as a WSL 2 distro, not a VM:
+    ```wsl --list -v```:
     ![](/img/wslilist.jpg "List wsl distros")
+6. Verify WSL can talk to the Docker Daemon in Docker Desktop:
+  1. Open the WSL distro shell in Windows Terminal
+  2. Run ```docker ps```
 ## Configure the Powershell "Frost" theme  for Windows Terminal (Windows host)
 1. Open __Windows Terminal__
 2. Click the Drop Down arrow and select a new __Powershell__ window